TedHusted/awake/awake.md/awake.md

 The hologram updates with drawings.
 One shows a couple with one offspring receiving a new baby.
 Another shows a couple receiving their first baby.
 The nanny hybrid is just visible in the background.

-Atlas: Sounds complicated.
+Atlas: It does sound complicated.

 Idisi: It is.
-So we are careful.
+So we are careful — and transparent.
 All of the details that manage the queue are available to everyone.
 All six thousand residents of Elysium.

 Celeste:  Including babies?